prasadwajekar/Google-CS-with-Android-Anagram/README.md

 # Google-CS-with-Android-Anagram
-This project (Android app) is developed as a part of Applied CS with Android course.
+This project (Android app) is developed as a part of Google Applied CS with Android course.